-In a year which has seen so many of us experience loss and grief, it’s no wonder why employers might be minded to think about how they would most appropriately allow staff to fully recover from personal tragedy.
+It has now been over 3 years since the start of the coronavirus pandemic, a period of time which has seen so many of us experience loss and grief.
+It’s no wonder employers might be minded to think about how they would most appropriately allow staff to fully recover from personal tragedy.

 “We are very grateful for the support we received and would highly recommend the team at MAD HR as every person we have dealt with has been magnificent.”
 Read the full review